auxcodeood/bodyofknowledge/victorslogging/README.md

 # Victor's Logging

-> If you want to be victorious, log like Victor
+> If you want to be victorious, log like Victor.